Analog Multi-Party Computing: Locally Differential Private Protocols for Collaborative Computations: Experiments

 We train the linear regression model over datasets such as Combined Cycle Power Plant \cite{Dua:2019} referred to as CCPP, Red Wine Quality \cite{Dua:2019} referred to as Wine, Real Estate Price Prediction \cite{estate} referred to as Estate, and Tesla stock data from 2010 to 2020 \cite{tesla} referred to as Tesla.
 We distribute the samples evenly among all clients within each dataset.
 We have: (1) $(Nm,n)=(9568,4)$ for CCPP; (2) $(Nm,n)=(2000,12)$ for Wine; (3) $(Nm,n)=(414,6)$ for Estate; and (4) $(Nm,n)=(2417,5)$ for Tesla.
 The performance is evaluated by relative error, which is defined by $e_{\mathrm{rel}}=\frac{||\mathbf{y}-\hat{\mathbf{y}}||}{||\mathbf{y}||}$, where $\mathbf{y}$ is the vector of true labels and $\hat{\mathbf{y}}$ is the vector of predicted labels.

 Figure~\ref{fig:re} shows the accuracy for the datasets based on the proposed $(\epsilon,\delta)$-locally differential private linear regression.
 Figure~\ref{fig:re_a}, Fig.~\ref{fig:re_b}, Fig.~\ref{fig:re_c}, and Fig.~\ref{fig:re_d} show the numerical results of the experiments for the datasets with $N=2$ and $T=1$.
 Similar to the logistic regression experiments, for the smallest value of $\sigma$, all datasets can follow the accuracy of the centralized training protocol closely with a negligible loss.

 Experiments on the CCPP dataset with $N=4$ are depicted in Figure~\ref{fig:re_e} and Fig.~\ref{fig:re_f}, showcasing scenarios with varying numbers of colluding clients ($T=1$ and $T=3$, respectively).
 Experiments on the Wine dataset with $N=10$ are depicted in Figure~\ref{fig:re_g} and Fig.~\ref{fig:re_h}, illustrating scenarios with varying numbers of colluding clients ($T=1$ and $T=9$, respectively).
 The results indicate that by increasing either $N$ or $T$, the datasets are able to closely match the accuracy of the centralized setting, incurring only a negligible loss in accuracy.
-For small values of $\sigma$, the performance over both datasets closely track the accuracy of the centralized training protocol.
+For small values of $\sigma$, the performance over both datasets closely tracks the accuracy of the centralized training protocol.
 In contrast, with the increase of $\sigma$, the accuracy of all datasets undergoes a decline in performance.
 Therefore, a trade-off arises between accuracy and privacy, leading to decisions one has to make based on the desired privacy guarantee.
 The specific values of the local differential privacy parameters, namely $\epsilon$ and $\delta$, are indicated in the captions corresponding to the plots presented in Fig.\,\ref{fig:re}.